tania-m/romannumeral/readme.md

 #### Error cases
 ##### Query value is 0
 Setting query parameter to 0 will return an error, since there is no 0 in the roman counting system.
-The subsequent handling of that case is left to the entity that made the request to the server.
+The subsequent handling of that case is left to the caller.
+Here the API signals that 0 is not a roman numeral value.

 The server will return a **HTTP status code 422 and a json object** describing the error: